jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 I’ve learned enough to work with the system rather than against it.
 The following is a beginner's perspective on SEO and how it's made me better at this.

-SEO seems to be largely about readability and categorization.
+SEO is largely about readability and categorization.
 It obviously is more technical than this, but the meta-idea is what's important.

 Google is in the business of providing people with easy-to-read content that solves their problems.
 This is also what writing with a purpose does.
 This is not a coincidence.